lgomez010/volatility-surface-lab/README.md

 This project takes **rough volatility** — the empirical observation that log-volatility behaves like fractional Brownian motion with Hurst exponent $H \approx 0.1$ — as its main focus, with the goal of eventually coming to **log-correlated Gaussian fields** and **Gaussian Multiplicative Chaos (GMC)**.

-I first encountered GMC at a summer school on probabilistic number theory hosted by the Université de Montréal, and was struck that the same object appears as the mathematical substrate of the rough Bergomi model.
+I first encountered GMC at a summer school on probabilistic number theory hosted by the Université de Montréal, and was excited that the same object appears in the rough Bergomi model.
 This project is where I explore that connection.

 ---